dbt-labs/docs.getdbt.com/website/docs/docs/cloud/connect-data-platform/connect-redshift-postgresql-alloydb.md

 Using default values, tunnels could be terminated prematurely by `sshd`.
 To solve this problem, the `/etc/ssh/sshd_config` file on the bastion host can be configured with the following values:
 `ClientAliveCountMax` 10
 `ClientAliveInterval` 30
 where `ClientAliveCountMax` should be set to a non-zero value and `ClientAliveInterval` should be a value less than the ELB or NLB idle timeout value.
+Using the suggested values, unresponsive SSH clients will be disconnected after approximately 300 seconds.
     </div>
   </div>
 </details>